 Just one year into official statehood, Colorado experienced a gruesome disaster when a slide overtook a bunkhouse filled with sleeping miners in Park County.
 Eight died in the avalanche.

 Liberty Bell Mine – 1902

 Three avalanche events took the lives of miners and the men who had set out in hopes of rescuing them.
-A total of 24 perished in the disaster, which took place in a mining site near Telluride.
+A total of 24 perished in the disaster, which took place at a mining site near Telluride.
 Though single avalanche events have individually caused more deaths, this still easily ranks as one of the deadliest snow-related disasters in Colorado history.